 - If you are skinny, eat more and lift weights.

 - Your best weight is the one you feel best at.

 - Pain is not dangerous, it’s a close friend that tells you how to best use your body.

 - Try to relax your mind and reduce worrying.
 It will do more for your health than a thousand “detox” smoothies.

 - Every morning, practice gratitude.
 It’s the best form of meditation.

 There you have it.
 I try my best to practice these ideas in my daily life.
 Is it always perfect?
-Not at all, but I keep trying, and the most important part is that I have a lot of fun doing it!
+Not at all, but I keep trying, and the most important part is that I have a lot of fun doing it.

-If you’re interested I’ve added some details about my experience and background below, as well as contact details if you’d like to hire my services, or if you would just like to connect and discuss exercise, physiotherapy, or life!
+If you’re interested I’ve added some details about my experience and background below, as well as contact details if you’d like to hire my services, or if you would just like to connect and discuss exercise, physiotherapy, or life.

 During this time I also worked in the fitness industry, as a group exercise instructor and personal trainer, and loved it so much I decided to dedicate the majority of my time to it.
 My focus is exercise prescription and movement therapy.
 I believe exercise is not only helpful, but an absolute necessity in order to live a long and healthy life with optimal function.
-I’m also passionate about helping people get out of pain and I think that movement is one of the greatest antidotes for muscle and joint issues.
+I’m also passionate about helping people get out of pain and I believe that movement is one of the greatest antidotes for muscle and joint dysfunction.

 I’m not a big believer in certificates and past achievements, as I think people lean on them too much instead of being the best they can be now.
 That being said, here are a few of mine.